 Maintaining your Linear Guides

-Though the frequency of lubricating your linear guides will vary depending on the type of cutting you do and the frequency of use, we would recommend doing this procedure every 20-30 hours.
-If you experience grinding noises or roughness in your gantry, we recommend doing this procedure more often.
+The frequency of lubricating your linear guides will vary depending on the type of cutting you do and the frequency of machine use.
+Generally we recommend servicing them every 20-30 hours.
+If you experience grinding noises or roughness in your gantry, we recommend checking them more often:

 - Wipe your linear guides with a clean cloth, paper towel, rag, or shop towel to remove any dust that may have accumulated on your linear guides.
 Move your Z-axis up and down if needed.